 Click here to see a current list of scholarships and their descriptions that have been funded through the generosity of various individuals or organizations who support Moody Bible Institute and our students.

 When considering establishing a scholarship fund with Moody Bible Institute, it is important to consider what option may be best suited for you during this season of life.
 Some scholarships have endowments as their fund source, while others are funded through a single significant sum or maintained through annual donations.

-If you choose to establish an endowed scholarship fund, the gift amount (principal) is retained in perpetuity and will not be spent; the revenue from the endowment provides annual awards to Moody students on an ongoing basis.
+If you choose to establish an endowed scholarship fund, the gift amount (principal) is retained in perpetuity and will not be spent; rather the principal of the fund is invested to produce income providing annual awards to Moody students on an ongoing basis.
 While each endowed scholarship is accounted separately, each scholarship fund's balance is commingled with other college endowment funds, increasing its potential for investment return while further strengthening its investment potential.
 A minimum gift of $25,000 is requested to establish an endowed scholarship, thereby creating an opportunity to earn a significant annual award for students.